New Course in Provenance Research, Theory and Practice

 The Association for Research into Crimes against Art (ARCA) and the US-based Holocaust Art Restitution Project, [Inc.] (HARP)* have teamed up to offer a unique short course in Amelia, Italy, June 20 through June 26, 2018 to run alongside ARCA’s annual Amelia Conference, a weekend-long forum for intellectual and professional exchange which explores the indispensable role of research, detection, crime prevention and criminal justice responses in combating all forms of art crime and the illicit trafficking in cultural property.
 This new thematic course “Provenance and the challenges of recovering looted assets” addresses cultural plunder, undoubtedly one of the thorniest issues facing the art world today.

 Profile of Attendees

 Course Fee: €985**

-Course fee covers all course lectures, conference attendee fees and catered events (a €200 value) and program conclusion dinner.
-Please note that housing, airfare to/from Italy, daily meals and living expenses, and transportation to/ from Amelia are not included.
+Course fee covers all course lectures, conference attendee fees, and some catered events (an additional €200 value) connected to the course and conference.
+Please note that housing, airfare to/from Italy, daily meals, living expenses, and transportation to/ from Amelia are not included.

 ARCA and HARP will award a small number of partial scholarships—available in the form of course fee reductions—for promising students with financial need and superior academic credentials who might not otherwise be able to attend.
 These awards are expected to average between €100-€400 per needs-based participant and will be awarded mid-March 2018 after the closure of the course application period as this helps us to understand the total needs distribution so that we may assist as many individuals as possible while ensuring the minimum census is achieved.

 March 15, 2019 – General Application Deadline (no application fee)